andy06andy06/Web-App-Demo/readme.md

 A minimal playground that demonstrates how to build and preview simple Streamlit layouts inside an isolated Pipenv environment.

 ## Prerequisites
-- Python 3.10 or newer installed and available on your PATH
+- Python 3.10 or newer(3.13.2) installed and available on your PATH
 - `pip` available for installing Pipenv

 ## Set Up the Pipenv Environment